introp-software/azure-activedirectory-library-for-python/adalpython/README.md

   This is the common 3 legged OAuth2 flow.
 This will redirect you to the Azure AD login page if you aren't already logged in to Azure AD and take you through the login process.
   Example:
-  To initate a authorization request call the function $client->authrequest().
-The client is set to use this method as default.
+  To initate a authorization request call the function client.authrequest('code',promptUserToLogin). promptUserToLogin is a boolean value which can be set to true if you want to show the login prompt even if user is already logged-in.
 ```
-$client->authrequest();
+client.authrequest('code',promptUserToLogin)
 ```
   This will perform an authorization request by redirecting resource owner's user agent to authentication endpoint.
-Your request will be processed and response will be served in the redirect uri you have set earlier in config.php.
+Your request will be processed and response will be served in the redirect uri you have set earlier in config.py.
-  To handle the response call the function $client->handle_auth_response($_REQUEST).
+  To handle the response call the function client.handle_auth_response(authResponse).
 ```
-list($idtoken, $tokenparams, $stateparams) = $client->handle_auth_response($_REQUEST);
+tokendetails = client.handle_auth_response(authResponse)
 ```
   Now, $idtoken has the object of JWT token(you can claim the user information using this token), $tokenparams contain array of token parameters i.e. access_token, refresh_token, $stateparams contain state parameters.